Hyperion (moon)

+Discovery

+Hyperion was independently discovered by William Cranch Bond and his son George Phillips Bond in the United States, and William Lassell in the United Kingdom in September 1848.

 Name

-The moon is named after Hyperion, the Titan god of watchfulness and observation – the elder brother of Cronus, the Greek equivalent of the Roman god Saturn.
+The moon is named after the Titan Hyperion, the god of watchfulness and observation, and the elder brother of Cronus (the Greek equivalent of the Roman god Saturn).
 It is also designated Saturn VII.
 The adjectival form of the name is Hyperionian.

 Hyperion's discovery came shortly after John Herschel had suggested names for the seven previously known satellites of Saturn in his 1847 publication Results of Astronomical Observations made at the Cape of Good Hope.
 William Lassell, who saw Hyperion two days after William Bond, had already endorsed Herschel's naming scheme and suggested the name Hyperion in accordance with it.
 He also beat Bond to publication.

 Physical characteristics

 Shape

-Hyperion is one of the largest bodies known to be highly irregularly shaped (non-ellipsoidal, i.e. not in hydrostatic equilibrium) in the Solar System.
+Hyperion is one of the largest bodies known to be highly irregularly shaped (non-ellipsoidal, and especially not in hydrostatic equilibrium) in the Solar System.
 The only larger moon known to be irregular in shape is Neptune's moon Proteus.
 Hyperion has about 15% of the mass of Mimas, the least massive known ellipsoidal body.
 The largest crater on Hyperion is approximately 121.57 km in diameter and 10.2 km deep.
 A possible explanation for the irregular shape is that Hyperion is a fragment of a larger body that was broken up by a large impact in the distant past.
 A proto-Hyperion could have been 350–1000 km in diameter (which ranges from a little below the size of Mimas to a little below the size of Tethys).
 Over about 1,000 years, ejecta from a presumed Hyperion breakup would have impacted Titan at low speeds, building up volatiles in the atmosphere of Titan.

 Composition

 Like most of Saturn's moons, Hyperion's low density indicates that it is composed largely of water ice with only a small amount of rock.
 It is thought that Hyperion may be similar to a loosely accreted pile of rubble in its physical composition.
 However, unlike most of Saturn's moons, Hyperion has a low albedo (0.2–0.3), indicating that it is covered by at least a thin layer of dark material.
 This may be material from Phoebe (which is much darker) that got past Iapetus.
 Hyperion is redder than Phoebe and closely matches the color of the dark material on Iapetus.

 Hyperion has a porosity of about 0.46.
 Although Hyperion is the eighth-largest moon of Saturn, it is only the ninth-most massive.
-Phoebe has a smaller radius, although it is more massive than Hyperion and thus denser.
+Phoebe has a smaller radius, but it is more massive than Hyperion and thus denser.